Annadiga/Fault-Anomaly-Detection/README.md

-# Fault-Anomaly-Detection
+# Fault Anomaly Detection
 Fault and anomaly detection of a fixed-wing aircraft

-At this [repository](https://github.com/castacks/alfa-dataset-tools) you can find useful tools for ALFA Dataset manipulation.
+# Tools

+For ALFA Dataset manipulation "alpha-tools" is needed.
+Download it at this [repository](https://github.com/castacks/alfa-dataset-tools) inside folder "alfa-matlab".